How to Use AI to REDUCE EFFICIENCY and INCREASE Legal Costs

 Despite the risks, AI can be helpful—if used wisely.
 Here’s how to integrate it productively:

-• Use AI to assist, not micromanage: Don’t use AI to "second-guess" your lawyer or micromanage their process.
-Instead, collaborate with them on whether AI can streamline drafting.
+• Use AI to assist, not micromanage: Don’t use AI to "second-guess" your lawyer or micromanage their process (e.g., asking a LLM to pick apart their work).
+Instead, collaborate with them on whether AI can streamline drafting and let them do their job.

-• Avoid unfair workloads: Don’t ask an attorney to "bless" a document you generated with AI unless they’ve had meaningful input and are fairly compensated for risk and effort.
+• Avoid unfair requests of professionals: Don’t ask an attorney to "bless" a document you generated with AI unless they’ve had meaningful input and are fairly compensated for risk and effort.
+As noted above, letting them run the process may actually reduce costs.

 6. AI-Generated Comments Should Be Vetted, Not Forwarded